 Customer experience

-Consumers are always on the lookout for brands to connect with, so it’s good for companies to offer consumers something that they can relate to.
+Consumers are always on the lookout for brands to connect with.
+So, it’s good for companies to offer consumers something that they can relate to.
 This goes beyond an appealing logo or beautiful website.
-Although external brand elements like this can help to shape brand awareness, it is the perceived value of your brand that will drive real engagement and help you create powerful bonds with your target audience.
+Although external brand elements like this can help to shape brand awareness, it is the perceived value of your brand that will drive real engagement.
+It will also help you create powerful bonds with your target audience.

 Tone of voice

 Chiefly, your brand’s tone of voice allows you to cut through the noise and makes a lasting impression on potential customers.
-You can’t create a unique brand personality without a clear and distinguished tone of voice which appeals to your target audience and kickstarts that vital dialogue.
-Your brand’s verbal identity is where you have the chance to express your brands’ unique persona and seamlessly build up relationships with your customers.
+You can’t create a unique brand personality without a clear and distinguishable tone of voice.
+It must appeal to your target audience and kickstart that vital dialogue.
+Your brand’s verbal identity is where you have the chance to express your brands’ unique persona and seamlessly build customer relationships.

 How you present yourself and communicate with your customers is important in building brand value.
 Consistency is key.
 Not only does it allow you to communicate your brand in a way that is personable and relatable, but it allows customers to associate communications with your brand easily.
+In short, it helps positively influence your brand perception.
 Through a set brand voice and tone, your audience can get to know and understand your brand.

 Build your brand value